Frequently Asked Questions

 Your SMS messages must adhere to specific content guidelines:

-Message Structure: Always include clear opt-out instructions, allowing recipients to unsubscribe easily.
+Message Structure: Always include clear opt-out instructions.
 Clearly identify the service being offered and provide transparent pricing for premium services.
-This respects user preferences and promotes ethical communication.

-Premium SMS services, which involve charging recipients, follow structured pricing tiers:
+Premium SMS services, which involve charging recipients, follow structured pricing tiers.
+Current market rates for 2025:

 Documentation Requirements

-Maintaining accurate records is crucial for demonstrating compliance:
+Maintaining accurate records is crucial for demonstrating compliance under LQPD:

 These documentation requirements ensure transparency and accountability in your SMS operations.

 Consent management is the cornerstone of compliant SMS messaging.
-You must obtain explicit consent from recipients before sending any SMS communications.
-This aligns with Andorran data protection regulations, which are based on EU ePrivacy Directive standards.
+Obtain explicit consent from recipients before sending any SMS communications.
+Law 29/2021 (LQPD) requires consent to be:

 Collecting Valid Consent

-Before sending any SMS messages, you must obtain explicit opt-in consent.
-This requires a clear and documented process:
+Before sending any SMS messages, obtain explicit opt-in consent through a clear and documented process:

 Consent Record Management